Who we are

 God’s hands in the world

 We all come together to care for one another, worship the Lord and serve Him by showing love and concern to those who need it so desperately.
 Our ministries include supporting homeless families in our community by regularly providing them with safe lodging, ensuring that a community in Mexico has safe, clean drinking water and contributing our time and gifts so that the hungry can have something to eat. .

 Southminster Presbyterian Church welcomes and celebrates the human diversity and unity that God gives us in Christ.
 We welcome individuals of every age, race or ethnicity, nationality, gender, gender identification or expression, ability, sexual orientation, and economic circumstance to participate fully in the life of the church.
 Southminster is a member congregation of the PC(USA) and is affiliated with More Light Presbyterians.

 Ordained in 1982, Jeff Clayton received the call to become pastor of Southminster Presbyterian Church on December 12, 1999.
 Pastor Clayton has diverse experience in pastoral ministry, including small church ministry, university ministry, as well as several positions in larger metropolitan areas.
 He received his B.A. from Duke University and

-Karen Wagner joined the staff of Southminster Presbyterian Church in April of 2014 as an interim and was called to be our Associate Pastor in March, 2015.
+Karen Wright joined the staff of Southminster Presbyterian Church in April of 2014 as an interim and was called to be our Associate Pastor in March, 2015.
 This is her first ordained position, although not the first church in which she has worked.
 She earned a B.S. and M. Ed.

 Mark brings an extraordinary knowledge of the importance of sacred music in the theological traditions of the church.
 He is a wonderful teacher and choral director.
 He plays both organ and piano with a marvelous blend of technical competence, passion, and emotion.
 He is committed to the importance of congregational